 A limit on labour costs: If your insurer has a maximum hourly rate for labour, you may not get the full cost of repairs back.

-If your insurer will not pay the cost of your repairs, you can still take things further:
+If your insurer won’t pay the cost of your repairs, you can take things further:

 Check your policy documents: Look for the list of conditions and exclusions in your policy wording.
-If the cause of damage is not listed as an exclusion in your documents, it will be easier to argue your case.
+If the cause of damage isn’t listed as an exclusion in your documents, it’ll be easier to argue your case with the insurer.

 Contact your provider: Have your policy documents to hand, so you can quote the parts that state the repairs are covered.
 If your claim is still refused, ask for a full explanation in writing.

 Complain in writing: Send an email or a letter of complaint to your provider.
-If your warranty is provided by an insurance company, they will have 8 weeks to respond to your complaint.
+If your warranty is provided by an insurance company, they have eight weeks to respond to your complaint.

 Escalate your complaint: If your warranty is provided by an insurer, you can refer your complaint to the Financial Ombudsman Service (FOS).
-If you bought your warranty from a dealership, check if they are a member of a trade association.
+If you bought your warranty from a dealership, check if they’re a member of a trade association.

 The Citizens Advice website has more information about how to find out if your car dealership is a member of a motor trade association.